-The PBF Model includes ten metrics that evaluate the institutions on a range of issues:
+The PBF Model includes ten metrics that evaluate the institutions performance in a variety of different strategic areas:

 - Eight of the ten metrics are common to all institutions.
-These include metrics on employment after graduation, cost of degree, graduation rates, academic progress, programs of strategic emphasis, and access to the university. - One metric focuses on areas of improvement and distinct missions of each university.
+These include metrics on employment after graduation, cost to the student, graduation rates, academic progress, programs of strategic emphasis, and access to the university. - The ninth metric, chosen by the BOG, focuses on areas of improvement and distinct missions of each university.
 For the University of Florida, this metric is the number of awards that faculty have earned. - The final metric is chosen by each university BOT from the remaining metrics in the University Work Plans that are applicable to their mission.
-The University of Florida BOT selected total research expenditures.
+The University of Florida BOT selected the number of licenses/options executed annually.